projectcapsule/capsule/docs/operator/contributing.md

 kubectl -n capsule-system get secret capsule-tls -o jsonpath='{.data.tls\.key}' | base64 -d > /tmp/k8s-webhook-server/serving-certs/tls.key
 ```

-> We're using the certificates generate upon first installation of Capsule:
+> We're using the certificates generate upon the first installation of Capsule:
-> it means the Secret will be populated at first start-up.
+> it means the Secret will be populated at the first start-up.
 > If you plan to run it locally since the beginning, it means you will require
 > to provide a self-signed certificate in the said directory.